SAP-samples/teched2023-XP264/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/SCICockpit.png" width="70%">

 2. First we will add a new test user.
 Navigate to **User & Authorizations -> User Management**
-3. Click on the **+ Add** -button
+3. Click on the **+ Add**-button

 <br><img src="/exercises/ex2/images/ex200user1.png" width="70%">

 4. A pop-Up window will allow to enter the relevant test user information.
 You are free to choose the name and email adress.
 Set the status to active.
-Click on the **+ Add** -button.
+Click on the **+ Add**-button.

 <br><img src="/exercises/ex2/images/ex200user2.png" width="70%">

 5. Now we add the newly created user to the Administrators.
-Choose the menu item **"Users & Authorizations" --> "Administrators".**
+Choose the menu item **Users & Authorizations --> Administrators**.

 <br><img src="/exercises/ex2/images/ex22.png" width="70%">